fabiodomingues/clj-depend/README.md

 $ lein clj-depend
 ```

-If any cyclic dependency is found, the analysis will fail and an error message like this example will be displayed: `Circular dependency between "foo" and "bar"`.
+In case any cyclic dependency is found the analysis will fail with the error message: `Circular dependency between "foo" and "bar"`.

+## Exit codes

+- 0: no violations were found
+- 1: one or more violations were found
+- 2: error during analysis

 ## Configuration